greg-randall/sitemap-compare/README.md

 - `--workers`: Number of parallel workers for crawling (default: 4)
 - `--max-pages`: Maximum number of pages to crawl (default: 10000)
 - `--verbose`: Enable verbose logging output
-- `--compare-previous`: Compare results with the most recent previous scan of the same site
+- `--compare-previous`: Compare results with the most recent previous scan of the same site (default: True)
+- `--ignore-pagination`: Ignore common pagination URLs in the "missing from sitemap" report

 ### Examples